rwhiffen/circuit-python/PyPortal_OpenWeather/README.md

 7/12/2020 work notes - getting arduino and git set up on my new laptop.
 The whole USB-C connector thing is harshing my mello.
 I hate that I have to buy all new stuff to go with the laptop.
 Oh well.

+12/1/2023 work notes - after seeing the version of this for the [Adafruit PyPortal Titano](https://www.adafruit.com/product/4444) I copied the idea from the titano implementation that has [STEMMA Wired Tactile Push-Buttons](https://www.adafruit.com/product/4431) to do fancy stuff.
+I that idea to pyportal.set_backlight(0) to shut off the light (and 1 to turn back on)